hail-is/hail/docs/HailExpressionLanguage.md

  - All variables and values are case sensitive
  - Missingness propagates up.
 If any element in an expression is missing, the expression will evaluate to missing.

-## <a name="#aggregables"></a> Aggregator functions
+## <a name="#aggregables"></a> Aggregables

-Hail's expression language exposes a number of 'aggregation' functions, which compute across rows or columns of the dataset.
-These functions allow a user to replicate nearly all the of the statistics generated in `sampleqc` or `variantqc`, as well as compute an unrestricted set of new metrics.
+Hail's expression language exposes a number of 'aggregables', special objects which allow users to specify computations across entire rows or columns of a dataset.
+Aggregables allow a user to replicate nearly all the of the statistics generated in `sampleqc` or `variantqc`, as well as compute an unrestricted set of new metrics.

-These functions can be used in modules that expose `gs` as a genotype row or column aggregable, or in `annotateglobal` to aggregate over `samples` or `variants`.

-**Namespace of `gs`:**
+**Additional namespace of `gs`:**

 Identifier | Description
 :-: | ---